djellemah/philtre/README.md

   philtre = Philtre::Filter.new( filter_parameters ).apply( Personage.dataset ).sql
 ```

-should result in (without formatting)
+should result in (formatting added here for clarity)

 ``` SQL
   SELECT *